BeeyondCereal

 three mississippi tacos on a plate.

-Whether you're meal prepping for the week or transforming Sunday dinner into something new, these cheesy, crispy tacos are about to be your new obsession.
+Whether you're meal prepping for the week or transforming Sunday dinner into something new, these cheesy, crispy Mississippi Pot Roast Tacos are about to be your new obsession.

 These tacos use the same tender shredded beef from my Instant Pot Mississippi Roast and reimagine it with a taco twist!
 This is a genius way to reuse leftovers without it feeling like leftovers.
 Want more ideas?
 Check out How to Reuse Leftover Food for even more creative ways to stretch meals.